-Step Programming Task Touch-Tone Input 6 Repeat Step 5 for each mailbox you want to add to this System Group List.
-7 End programming for this System Group List. # 8 Return to Step 3 to create another System Group List.
+Step Programming Task Touch-Tone Input 6 Choose one of the following: Enter Mailbox extension number. [nn] # Add an extension using the Directory.
+2 Enter up to first ten letters of name. [nnnnnnnnn] # If there is more than one match for the name you entered, press the number corresponding to the correct name, as prompted.
+1 or 2 or 3 or 4 or 5 Delete last extension entered for this list.
+3 7 Repeat Step 6 for each mailbox you want to add to this System Group List.
+8 End programming for this System Group List. # 9 Return to Step 3 to create another System Group List.